Skip to content

 • No Slack, Zapier, or CRM integrations

-• No call recording or transcripts
+• No call recording, call summaries, or transcripts

 Key features of Grasshopper